Vegetables, fruit and lean meat can be dehydrated for long term storage.

 Part 2: Eggplant; summer squash; zucchini; test dehydration level; banana; salt; apple peeler; farmers market; lemon juice; apples; broccoli; spinach; Clorox kitchen spray; hygiene; corn; garlic; onions.

 Part 3: Hot peppers; cucumbers; oranges; corn; mason jar; oxygen absorbers; hyperinflation; mylar bags; packaging.

 Part 4: zip lock bag; food saver bag; oranges; mylar bag; plastic bucket; oxygen absorbers; bread crumbs.

 Part 5: making soup; crock pot; chicken vegetable soup.

 Part 6: fruit rollups; beef stew, cream of broccoli soup; cream of tomato soup with red roasted peppers; minestrone soup with elbow macaroni; quick bread; apple pancakes; rehydrate orange juice, mushrooms, sweet potatoes; raspberries, mangos, blueberries, and grapes; dehydrated eggs, milk and cheese; packaging flour and sugar; questions answered.

 Solar Food Dehydrator page, build it yourself

-Electric, non commercial food dehydrators range from the inexpensive FD-60 4 tray 3.4 sq ft Nesco from American Harvest ($60) to the and the top of the line 9 tray 15 sq ft Excalibur ($250).
-The economy version of the 9 tray Excalibur (Model 2900 does not have a timer) is available for $179.95, with free shipping, from Everything Kitchens and from other sources found on the web.
+Electric, non commercial food dehydrators range from the inexpensive FD-60 4 tray 3.4 sq ft American Harvest ($60) to the and the top of the line 9 tray 15 sq ft Excalibur ($250).
+The economy version of the 9 tray Excalibur (Model 2900 does not have a timer) is available for $180 from sources found on the web.
 The timer is not needed since food cannot be over dried.
 If a timer is desired for other reasons, it is much cheaper to purchase an electric timer from a big box store.

 Food Storage – Package Food In A Vacuum